A day at Wivenhoe dam aimed at improving your paddle technique and trying out tippier TK1 and K1 kayaks.

 Information: Download this brochure about Wivenhoe and camping (includes maps)

-Meeting time: 7.30am at the UQ Canoe Club shed or as alternatively agreed for a 9am plus start at Wivenhoe Dam.
+Meeting time: 7.00AM at the UQ Canoe Club shed to load boats, or as alternatively agreed for a 9am plus start at Wivenhoe Dam.

 Meeting place: At the UQCC shed as advised above or alternatively at Wivenhoe Dam